EricPogueExampleCode-Web/introductions-2024/README.md

 Follow the instructions below to create your own Introductions webpage using GitHub Pages.

 ### Prerequisites
-- GitHub Account
+- A GitHub Account
 - An interest in HTML and CSS

 ### Instructions
+#### Utilize this repository as a template to create your Introductions website.

 ##### Step 1:
 - Keep this page open.
 - Log into your GitHub account in a separate browser tab.

 ##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
-- Click on the "Use this template" button on the template repository’s page.
+- Click on the "Use this template" button above.
 - Name your repository “introductions” (all lower case).
 - Verify your new repository is public.